noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 16/6/2021 14:14 Aristocracy in my neural application of torture just question me if I've got fear of a good man that I've known when I was searching for Saray in Barcelona and I was homeless.
 Because he is a strong man, they think that I've got to have fear of, he is also a tortured from those morons.

+- 16/6/2021 14:40 I'm speaking about doing a strong compliant against Stefano and his connection with the brother of Francesca.
+Stefano has probably organized the thief of my business.
+He is a man that work in the systematic destruction of life of people that a re victim of human trade.
+Human trade that **Francesca** own and **Andreu** administer in Catalunya.
+A voice, that is without any doubt the voice of **Elisa**, a woman that I've known in Genoa when I was an adolescent speak to me saying that this is not my program of "techno".
+Techno for those slavers is the human trade network  and the plot between Genoa and Barcelona, plot that I'm investigating under continuous threat by Mafia.

 - ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)